intel/llvm/sycl/doc/design/OffloadDesign.md

 are associated with a given target are worked on given the type of binary we are working with.
 The default device is typically represented in LLVM-IR which requires an additional link step of the device code before being wrapped and integrated into the final executable.
+As mentioned in [Packager](#packager) device representation in SPIR-V should be considered with the ability to link native SPIR-V modules.

 To reduce the potential size of the linked device binary, an additional host link step is performed to gather dependency information when static device